 One of the fastest and most affordable investment citizenship options is offered by Vanuatu.
 Processing takes 1–3 months, with minimum contributions starting from $130,000.
 Vanuatu citizens enjoy visa-free access to more than 90 countries, including Singapore and Hong Kong.

-Caribbean programmes remain among the most popular and efficient.
+Caribbean programs remain among the most popular and efficient.
 Citizenship in Grenada, Dominica, Saint Lucia, Antigua & Barbuda, or Saint Kitts & Nevis can be obtained within 4–8 months through either real estate purchase or a non-refundable contribution to state funds.
 Entry thresholds begin at $200,000.

 Another option exists in El Salvador, where citizenship can be obtained for investments of $1 million, or the equivalent in Bitcoin.
 The program is capped at 1,000 applicants per year and is designed to attract investment into IT, high-tech, and crypto industries.